The Design

 It starts instantly—no desktop, no setup.

-- Home Assistant runs on the 10” belly screen
+- Home Assistant interface displays on the 10” belly screen

-- The 5” face is controlled via MQTT (Mosquitto broker)
+The 5” face is controlled via MQTT (Mosquitto broker)- The 5″ face engine displays an inline-SVG character screen in Chromium kiosk mode.

 Build Philosophy